drduh/Purse/README.md

 Both programs are Bash shell scripts which use [GnuPG](https://www.gnupg.org/) to manage passwords and other secrets in encrypted text files.
 Purse is based on asymmetric (public-key) authentication, while pwd.sh is based on symmetric (password-based) authentication.

-While both scripts use a trusted crypto implementation (GnuPG) and safely handle passwords (never saving plaintext to disk, only using shell built-ins), Purse eliminates the need to remember a master password - just plug in a YubiKey, enter the PIN, then touch it to decrypt a password to clipboard.
+While both scripts use a trusted crypto implementation (GnuPG) and safely handle passwords (never saving plaintext to disk, only using shell built-ins), Purse eliminates the need to remember a main passphrase - just plug in a YubiKey, enter the PIN, then touch it to decrypt a password to clipboard.

 # Install